Everything You Need To Know About Backflow And How To Minimize Its Damage

 At Robins Plumbing, we’ve seen it all.
 From the smallest spigot leak to the biggest pipe burst, we’ve had years of experience dealing with all kinds of plumbing issues that affect our wonderful customers in Phoenix and the surrounding area.
 One of the more serious issues we occasionally come across is backflow, a complex plumbing quandary that, at its worst, can cause massive damage to property, personal health, and drain your finances quicker than almost any other kind of plumbing problem.

-In layman's terms, a backflow is when water suddenly reverses its flow and starts to move into areas where it doesn’t belong — back through the clean water system, up through your property's pipes, and into your toilet, sink, and bathtub.
+In layman's terms, backflow is when water reverses its flow and starts to move into areas where it doesn’t belong — back into the clean water system.

-To get more specific, backflow happens when low pressure causes water from a sewage system to makes its way into zones where it is not normally found.
-Modern municipal water systems are generally designed to keep the plumbing that provides clean drinking water to your property separated from the plumbing that transports sewage water to your town’s sanitation storage.
-When the checks and balances of this system are thrown out of whack, the result is dirty water making its way back through your pipes and into your home or business.
+To get more specific, backflow happens when low pressure causes water from a potable water system to makes its way back to where it originated.
+For example, water that has made its way to your irrigation or pool gets pulled back into your water lines.
+Modern municipal water systems are generally designed to keep the plumbing that provides clean drinking water to your property separated from the plumbing that transports non-potable water with-in your town or cities.
+When the checks and balances of this system fail, the result is dirty water making its way back through your pipes and into your home or business.

-Because of its origins, backflow water is considered to be a public health hazard.
-Sewage and “used” water contain all kinds of pathogens and bacteria that are dangerous to human health, therefore it is imperative that you immediately seek help from a professional plumbing service when your residence or business is affected by a backflow problem.
+Because of its high risk, backflow is considered to be a public health hazard.
+Used water can contain all kinds of chemicals, pathogens, and bacteria that are dangerous to human health, therefore it is imperative thatwe do our part to help avoid a back flow situation.

 Anywhere sewer pipes and freshwater pipes cross-connect means there is a chance that a backflow incident can have an effect.
 Normally, these cross-connections are fitted with mechanisms that stop sewage water from contaminating your drinking water, but if a cross-connection is installed incorrectly or at the wrong location in a plumbing system, a backflow incident can overwhelm the mechanisms and allow dirty water to make its way into your home.